fancy-whale/KuredHorn/README.md

   # TESTING: "true" # If you are testing, set this to true, it will allow you to run this only once, without the need to get stuck in a loop
   SLEEP_DURATION: "60" # The number of seconds to sleep between checks.
 Default is 60
   LONGHORN_NAMESPACE: "longhorn-system" # The namespace where LongHorn is installed.
 Default is longhorn-system
+  REMOVE_REPLICAS: "true" # Whether to remove replicas from the node.
+Default is False.
 serviceAccount: # The service account the pod should run as
   enabled: true # Whether to create a service account
   clusterRole: # The cluster role to bind to the service account